XuegongLab/HGC/README.md

 graph, there's a trade-off between the time consumptions of the two steps.
 Generally speaking, storing more information about the graph makes it faster to find the nearest neighbour pair (step 1) but slower to update the graph (step 2).
-We have experimented serval datasets and chosen the best data structure for the overall efficiency.
+We have experimented several datasets and chosen the best data structure for the overall efficiency.

 The key parameters related to the time consumptions of the two steps are the